sejalkamboj/sejalkamboj/README.md

 🚀 **Aspiring Software Engineer | Cloud & Web Development Enthusiast**

-I am a **pre-final year B.Tech student** specializing in **Computer Science and Engineering** at **UPES, Dehradun**.
+I am a **final year B.Tech student** specializing in **Computer Science and Engineering** at **UPES, Dehradun**.
 Passionate about **cloud computing, web development, and problem-solving**, I love building impactful projects and continuously improving my skills.
 As a **dedicated and proactive learner**, I enjoy collaborating on innovative solutions and exploring new technologies.

 ---